clasei/space-time/README.md

 # space-time
-An easy way to look at time while you are in [ your own ] space.
+An easy way to look at time while you are in [ your ] space.

 I needed an easy way to look at time, so I built it.